bitrise-io/devcenter/_articles/reviews/bitrise-ota-app-deployment-draft.md

 * the Test device identifier with its name
 * the person's name who registered the Test device

-Visiting the Build page from an iOS device (which you registered for your account), you’ll see an `Install` button instead of the `Download` button.
-With this **you can install the App on your device directly from Bitrise**.

 **For Android apps you don’t have to register your test devices**, as Android apps don’t have per-device install restrictions.
 You’ll, however, have to enable the **“Unknown Sources”** option in Android to be able to install the app/apk from outside of the Google Play Store.